mnapoli/BlackBox/README.md

 The first parameter of their constructor is the `StorageInterface` instance to wrap.

-- JsonEncoder: encodes data from and to JSON
+- `JsonEncoder`: encodes data from and to JSON
-- PhpSerializerEncoder: encodes data using the PHP `serialize` function
+- `PhpSerializerEncoder`: encodes data using the PHP `serialize` function
-- ObjectArrayMapper: maps objects to arrays and vice-versa
+- `ObjectArrayMapper`: maps objects to arrays and vice-versa
+- `AesEncrypter`: encrypts and decrypts data using AES encryption

 The beauty behind data transformers is that they can be chained: